 Scratching is one behavior that is 100% trainable, according to Cats International.
 If appropriate scratching materials are provided, cats can quickly learn what’s okay and what surfaces (like your furniture) are not okay.
 You can use double sided tape to prevent your cat from using specific surfaces.
 Encourage your cat to use the post by including it in your play sessions and praising when she/he does use it.
 You can also sprinkle a little catnip at the base of the post.
 Position acceptable scratching materials by sleeping and play areas and near room entrances.
 By observing where your cat likes to scratch, you can figure out the best places to put posts.
 Never punish your cat for scratching.
 Your cat will only learn to do it when you’re not around, and it may make your cat afraid of you.

 A scratching post is easy to build.
-If you opt to purchase a scratching post from a pet store, make sure at least one of the posts is covered with sisal, as cats may have a hard time telling the difference between the texture of carpeting on the post and the arm of your favorite sofa.
+If you opt to purchase a scratching post from a pet store, make sure at least one of the posts is covered with sisal, and at least 36” tall as cats may have a hard time telling the difference between the texture of carpeting on the post and the arm of your favorite sofa.
 Some of the commercially available posts and trees are a bit expensive, but you will have it for the lifetime of your cat, and it’s an investment in your cat’s comfort and well-being.

 Keeping your cat’s nails trimmed is easy and necessary.
 This is generally a very simple procedure and we can show you how it’s done.
 By rewarding the kitten when you trim her/his nails, it becomes a positive experience.
 As you decide whether to declaw your cat or not, it is important that you are making an informed decision.
 Cats with and without claws can live in harmony.
 Because it is a painful procedure (it is actually an amputation comparable to cutting off each of your fingers at the first knuckle), we encourage you to be proactive and make sure adequate pain medication is provided during the procedure and for a few days following.